10.6.12 RDF Views from Relational Data

 The instructions in this section describe the steps to create an RDF view graph using the RDF View wizard.
 It is assumed that the application is connected to a data source.
 The required relational tables and RDF network exist in the database.
 The following figure provides a visual representation of the example schema used in the example steps:

-As seen in the preceding diagram, the schema RDFU comprises three tables: EMP, JOB_HIST, and DEPT. (There is also a fourth table, JOB_MENTOR, but it is not shown in the preceding diagram as the example does not make use of it).
-The single-column primary keys for the three tables are EMPNO, JOBNO, and DEPTNO, respectively.
+As seen in the preceding diagram, the schema RDFU comprises three tables: EMP, JOB_HIST, and DEPT. The single-column primary keys for the three tables are EMPNO, JOBNO, and DEPTNO, respectively.
 The JOB_HIST table contains ENO and DNO as the foreign keys for referencing the EMP and DEPT tables respectively.

 Perform the following steps to create an RDF view graph using the RDF View Wizard.